greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_SEQUENCE.html.md

 cache
 :   Specifies how many sequence numbers are to be preallocated and stored in memory for faster access.
 The default value is 20.
 The minimum value is 1 \(no cache\).
-:   **Note:** When operating with a cache of sequence numbers (`cache > 1`), Greenplum Database may discard some cached sequence values.
+:   > **Note** When operating with a cache of sequence numbers (`cache > 1`), Greenplum Database may discard some cached sequence values.
 If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

 CYCLE
 NO CYCLE